Picture Book:

 It includes her slow eating experiences,

-and the puzzlement of other animals who claim she is missing out!
+her long sleeps, and the puzzlement of other animals who claim she is missing out!

 Harriet begins to wonder what she's missing so she slowly ventures out.
 She always wanted to see the penguin parade on one of the other islands.